Online marketplace OfferUp raises $120M, acquires top competitor letgo – TechCrunch

-OfferUp, a top online and mobile marketplace app, announced this morning it’s raising $120 million in a new round of funding led by competiting marketplace letgo’s majority investor, OLX Group, and others.
+OfferUp, a top online and mobile marketplace app, announced this morning it’s raising $120 million in a new round of funding led by competing marketplace letgo’s majority investor, OLX Group, and others.
 As a part of the deal, OfferUp will also be acquiring letgo’s classified business, with OLX Group gaining a 40% stake in the newly combined entity.

 Other investors in the new round include existing OfferUp backers Andreessen Horowitz and Warburg Pincus.
-The funds will be put towards continued growth, product innovation, and monetization efforts, OfferUp says.
+The funds will be put toward continued growth, product innovation and monetization efforts, OfferUp says.

 The round will close with the closing of the acquisition, which is expected to take place sometime in May.
 To date, OfferUp has raised $380 million.

-The acquisition will see two of the largest third-party buying and selling marketplaces — outside of Craigslist, eBay, and Facebook Marketplace, of course — become a more significant threat to the incumbents.
-Together, the new entity will have more than 20 million monthly active users across the U.S. For consumers, the deal means they’ll no longer have to list in as many apps when looking to unload some household items, electronics, furniture, or whatever else they want to sell.
+The acquisition will see two of the largest third-party buying and selling marketplaces — outside of Craigslist, eBay and Facebook Marketplace, of course — become a more significant threat to the incumbents.
+Together, the new entity will have more than 20 million monthly active users across the U.S. For consumers, the deal means they’ll no longer have to list in as many apps when looking to unload some household items, electronics, furniture or whatever else they want to sell.

 “My vision for OfferUp has always been to build a company that helps people connect and prosper,” said Nick Huzar, OfferUp CEO, in a statement about the acquisition.
 “We’re combining the complementary strengths of OfferUp and letgo in order to deliver an even better buying and selling experience for our communities.
 OLX Group has unparalleled expertise and clear success with growing online marketplace businesses, so they’ll be a great partner as we continue to build the widest, simplest, and most trustworthy experience for our customers.”